Washing hands with soap and clean water for at least 20 seconds is the best way for children to get rid of germs, including

 COVID-19.
 If soap and water are not available, they can use hand sanitizer with at least 60% alcohol.

 However, swallowing just a tiny amount of hand sanitizer can cause alcohol poisoning in children.
-Alcohol poisoning in children can cause low blood sugar, seizures, coma and death.
+Many hand sanitizers are made with alcohol or rubbing alcohol (ethanol, ethyl alcohol, or isopropanol, isopropyl alcohol).
+Alcohol poisoning symptoms include sleepiness, low blood sugar, seizures and coma, and it can be fatal.

 The American Academy of Pediatrics urges parents to keep hand sanitizers out of children's reach.
 Don't forget about travel-size bottles of sanitizer in purses, diaper bags, backpacks and cars.
 Parents and caregivers also should supervise children ages 5 and younger when they use hand sanitizer.